mizigro/BeatClassification/README.md

 A meteor/react based beat classification platform using Dynamic Time Wrapping

 ### Run the app

+1. Install Meteor
-Use 'meteor' on the command line
+2. Use 'meteor' on the command line inside the 'app' folder